-You'll find shopping and nightlife around the progressive destination of Asheville.
+You'll find shopping and nightlife around the eclectic destination of Asheville.
 Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this mountain town has to offer.
 This mountain town offers a variety of activities to choose from.

-You'll find around the cultural destination of Anchorage.
+You'll find museums and food around the artsy destination of Anchorage.
+Hikers are also drawn to this area.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-Travelers enjoy the nightlife and live music when visiting the open-minded mountain town of Asheville.
+Travelers enjoy the nightlife and live music when visiting the progressive mountain town of Asheville.
 The length of your ideal trip is an individual decision.
 Many visitors also spend a good bit of time hiking.
 Five days is plenty of time to see everything, even with extra days to spare.

-Travelers enjoy the when visiting the artsy city of Anchorage.
+Travelers enjoy the food and shopping when visiting the breathtaking city of Anchorage.
 The length of your ideal trip is an individual decision.
+Many visitors also spend a good bit of time hiking.
+Most people head to the area for the hiking.
 Five days is plenty of time to see everything, even with extra days to spare.